A Farewell to Carl Reiner

 (Carl Reiner in Ocean’s Eleven)

-We would like to bid a warm farewell to Carl Reiner, a comedy genius who passed away at his home in Beverly Hills, California.
+We would like to bid a warm farewell to Carl Reiner, a comedy genius who recently passed away at his home in Beverly Hills, California.
 He was 98 years old.

 The late father of director and actor, Rob Reiner, Carl Reiner’s prolific career spans nearly 7 decades.
 Born in the Bronx, New York City, on March 20, 1922, Reiner got his start in acting after taking a free drama workshop, sponsored by the Works Progress Administration.